PyEllips/pyElli/paper/paper.md

 - [PyLlama](https://pyllama.readthedocs.io) [@Bay2022] focuses on the simulation of liquid crystals and uses non-vectorized TMM and a scattering matrix algorithm (rigorous coupled-wave analysis, RCWA).
 - [RayFlare](https://rayflare.readthedocs.io) [@Pearce2021] is a complete toolkit to simulate the physical and electrical properties of solar cells.
 It provides the same 2x2 algorithm[@byrnes2020multilayer] and a scattering matrix approach (S4).
 - [tmm_fast](https://github.com/MLResearchAtOSRAM/tmm_fast) [@Luce22] is a vectorized variant of Byrnes' algorithm for artificial intelligence-based analysis of multilayer stacks.
-- [tmmax](https://github.com/bahremsd/tmmax) [tmmax] is a JIT-compilable version of the 2x2 matrix method, leveraging the _JAX_ toolkit.
+- [tmmax](https://github.com/bahremsd/tmmax) [@tmmax] is a JIT-compilable version of the 2x2 matrix method, leveraging the _JAX_ toolkit.
-- [PyMoosh](https://github.com/AnMoreau/PyMoosh) [Langevin:24] is a comprehensive toolkit for computing the optical properties of multilayered structures, with a plethora of available scattering and transfer matrix algorithms.
+- [PyMoosh](https://github.com/AnMoreau/PyMoosh) [@Langevin:24] is a comprehensive toolkit for computing the optical properties of multilayered structures, with a plethora of available scattering and transfer matrix algorithms.

 # Example: Building a model for an oxide layer on silicon